 Here are some cons of paid link building:

-Alternatively, you could build links via blogger outreach yourself.
-But beware: it’s nowhere as easy as it sounds.
-It takes time, effort, and some marketing knowledge.
+Alternatively, you could build links via outreach yourself, but this takes a lot of time, effort, and some marketing knowledge.

-But, no matter if you decide to build links yourself or buy them, it’s vital that you can:
+Still, no matter how you want to go about acquiring backlinks, it’s vital that you can:

-Knowing and deciding where you’ll buy or build backlinks will determine all the other steps you need to take.
+Knowing and deciding where you’ll buy or build backlinks will determine everything else you should do.
+When it comes to buying backlinks directly, you can choose between two basic options:

 You’ll need an SEO tool to determine how many links you need to rank.
 (Or you can have a link-building partner do that for you.)

-To do that, you could look at keyword difficulty — a metric that tells you how difficult it is to rank for a specific keyword.
-The higher it is, the more links you’ll need.
+To do so, you could look at keyword difficulty — a metric that tells you how difficult it is to rank for a specific keyword.
+The higher the difficulty score, the more links you’ll need to outrank your competitors.

 You can enter your keyword in a tool like Ahrefs’ Keyword Difficulty Checker:

-Ahrefs also gives you an estimate of how many backlinks you need.
-Usually, this number is similar to the keyword difficulty.
+As you can see, tools like Ahrefs also give you an estimate of how many backlinks you need based on the keyword difficulty.
 For example, according to Ahrefs:

 Now that you know how many links you need, you want to find relevant sites that could host them.
 That way, you’ll avoid spending money on backlinks that won’t bring you high-quality traffic.